Announcements:

 • Proportional assessment of both theoretical knowledge and practical application.

-There will be two papers in the UPSC Civil Engineering Optional Syllabus.
-Each paper of the UPSC syllabus Civil Services optional would be of 250 marks, totalling 500 marks.
-The time allowed for attempting each of them will be three hours.
-Each paper would have objective answer-type questions.
-There is no negative marking.
+First thing to remember is that there are two papers in the UPSC Civil Engineering Optional Syllabus.
+Another key point is that this paper of the UPSC syllabus Civil Services optional would be of 250 marks, totalling 500 marks.
+However, the time allowed for attempting each of them will be three hours.
+Furthermore, there is no negative marking.

 Overview of UPSC Civil Engineering Syllabus 2025